dfinity/examples/rust/parallel_calls/README.md

 ## Architecture

 The sample code revolves around two simple canisters, `caller` and `callee`. `Caller` has three endpoints:
-1. `setup_callee`, to set the ID of the callee canister
+1. `setup_callee`, to set the ID of the callee canister.
 2. `sequential_calls` and `parallel_calls`, which both take a number `n` and issue `n` calls to the callee, returning the number of successful calls.
 The former performs calls sequentially, the latter in parallel.

 The callee exposes a simple `ping` endpoint that takes no parameters and returns nothing.